hashgraph/hedera-json-rpc-relay/docs/design/eth-filter.md

 New filter API methods can be added and handled by adding filter service, which expands the `eth` interface.
 Adding several new methods is needed and for saving the filter IDs it needs to utilize the already available cache.

+Each new method will be described in the IFilterService interface and will be implemented as follows:

+1. `eth_newFilter` have a flow for validating passed block parameters first, if this does not throw an error, it will create a filter with the requested properties.
+2. `eth_getFilterLogs` will just use the same implementation as `eth_getLogs`, as well as the limits, which should match.
+3. `eth_getFilterChanges` checks whether the requested filter exist in cache, which if true, leads to check if the request filter is supported.
+Depending on the type this method returns the requested information based on filter and finally updates the filer ttl, as well as last queired block (this information is needed, if this filter is called once more to return information from said block onwards.)
+4. `eth_uninstallFilter` is going to check whether the requested `filterId` exist, if yes will just delete it.
+5. `eth_newPendingTransactionFilter` will return NOT_IMPLEMENTED error, as this filter is not possible in Hedera.

 Parameters accepted in the `eth_newFilter` method are:

 - blockHash - Using blockHash is equivalent to fromBlock = toBlock = the block number with hash blockHash.
 If blockHash is present in the filter criteria, then neither fromBlock nor toBlock are allowed.